hnrt/timeless/README.md

 After this call, `Calendar.getInstance()` returns the same time of January 1st, 2001, not of today.

-`TimeMachine.setDate()` accepts not only past dates but also future dates.
+`TimeMachine.setDate()` can be called as many times as you want and accepts not only past dates but also future dates.

 If you want to revert the current date back to today, call the following method in your test code: